A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

 \begin{theorem}[\cite{BeZ, Be1, Be2}] Let $p$ be an integer.
 Then given any manifold $\mM$, $C^\infty (\mM, \S^p)$ is sequentially weakly dense in $W^{1,p} (\mM, \S^p)$. \end{theorem}

-In a related direction, a positive answer was given in \cite{H, PR} for $(p-1)$-connected manifolds $\mN$ and in \cite{PR} in the case $p=2$, whatever manifold $\mN$.
+In a related direction, a positive answer was given in \cite{H, PR} for $(p-1)$-connected manifolds $\mN$ and in \cite{PR} in the case $p=2$, whatever manifold $\mN$, similar results involving the $H^2$ energy are given in \cite{HR4}.
 The main result of this paper presents an \emph{obstruction to sequential weak density of smooth maps} when \eqref{condition0} holds and deals with the special case $\mN=\S^2$ and $p=3$, for which $\pi_3(\S^2)=\Z$.
 More precisely, the main result of this paper is the following: